 Deferred payment agreement

-If you don’t have enough money to pay your fees and are finding it difficult to sell your home, or don’t wish to sell your home, you can request a long-term loan known as a ‘deferred payment agreement’ (Northern Ireland excepted).
+A deferred payment agreement is a long-term loan you can request from your local authority (Northern Ireland excepted).
+It’s applicable if you don’t have enough money to pay care home fees and are finding it difficult to sell your home, or don’t wish to sell your home.

 In England, all councils are required to offer deferred payments if you meet the following criteria: